Worklytics/psoxy/docs/faq-security.md

 data.
 There is no database to be vulnerable to SQL injections.

-A WAF could make sense if you are using Psoxy to expose an on-prem, in-house built tool to Workltyics that is otherwise not exposed to the internet.
+A WAF could make sense if you are using Psoxy to expose an on-prem, in-house built tool to Worklytics that is otherwise not exposed to the internet.